 Peoples Temple responded in kind.
 While its efforts were challenging at times – especially since much of the Temple leadership was in Guyana, thousands of miles away from the focal point of the custody lawsuit in San Francisco – it was still successful in soliciting letters from its supporters to defend its cause.

-One of the letters was from Harvey Milk, the San Francisco Supervisor who had attended several Temple services before the emigration to Jonestown, and who himself would be assassinated about ten days after the Jonestown tragedy.
-In a letter to President Jimmy Carter dated February 19, 1978, Mill defended the character of Jim Jones and attacked that of Tim Stoen, declaring in the letter’s close that “the actions of Mr. Stoen need to be brought to a halt.”
+Among the letters to members of Congress and the president was one from Harvey Milk, the San Francisco Supervisor who had attended several Temple services before the emigration to Jonestown, and who himself would be assassinated about ten days after the Jonestown tragedy.
+In a letter to President Jimmy Carter dated February 19, 1978, Milk defended the character of Jim Jones and attacked that of Tim Stoen, declaring in the letter’s close that “the actions of Mr. Stoen need to be brought to a halt.”